duncanmazza/SoftSysLabMat/reports/report.md

 ### Matrix Definition

-In Duncan's first project, variables could be definied with numerical values like float & constants.
+In Duncan's first project, variables could be defined with numerical values like float & constants.
 However, we wanted to implement 2D matrices in this language.
 Therefore, we had to create separate functions for defining matrices.
 In matrix.c & matrix.h, there are functions that define matrices and perform addition and multiplications on them.

 ### Syntax of LabMat